-Sutton Park School is a multi-denominational, co-educational primary and post-primary school providing primary and post-primary education to pupils from Junior Infants to Sixth Year.
-In accordance with the requirements of the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017, the Addendum to Children First (2019), the <a href="Child Protection Procedures for Primary and Post Primary Schools (revised 2023) and Tusla Guidance on the preparation of Child Safeguarding Statements, the Board of Management of Sutton Park School has agreed the Child Safeguarding Statement set out in this document.
+Sutton Park School, St. Fintan's Road, Sutton, Dublin 13, D13 PY92 is a multi-denominational, coeducational primary and post-primary school providing primary and post-primary education to pupils from Junior Infants to Sixth Year.
+In accordance with the requirements of the Children First: National Guidance for the Protection and Welfare of Children 2017, the Addendum to Children First: (2019), the 2023) and Tusla Guidance on the preparation of Child Safeguarding Statements, the Board of Management of Sutton Park School has agreed the Child Safeguarding Statement set out in this document.

-1 The Board of Management has adopted and will implement fully and without modification the Department's Child Protection Procedures for Primary and Post Primary Schools (revised (2023) as part of this overall Child Safeguarding Statement
+- 1 The Board of Management has adopted and will implement fully and without modification the Department's Child Protection Procedures for Primary and Post Primary Schools (revised (2023) as part of this overall Child Safeguarding Statement - 2 The Designated Liaison Person (DLP) is